 Commissioning

-Initial contact can be made by email or by phone.
-I am happy to have visitors or to travel to discuss things in person.
+Initial contact can be made via email or phone.
+I'm happy to either welcome visitors or travel to discuss things in person.

-It’s helpful to discuss the financial framework at an early stage as the costs are directly related to the amount of work involved to create the piece, as is the size and type of material used.
+To ensure clarity, it’s helpful to discuss the financial framework early on, as costs are directly linked to the scope of work, as well as the size and materials used.

 THINGS TO CONSIDER